drush-ops/drush/docs/commands.md

 ## Altering Command Info
 Drush command info (annotations/attributes) can be altered from other modules.
 This is done by creating and registering _command info alterers_.
 Alterers are classes that are able to intercept and manipulate an existing command annotation.

-In order to alter an existing command info, follow the steps below:

-1. In the module that wants to alter a command info, add a class that implements the `\Consolidation\AnnotatedCommand\CommandInfoAltererInterface`.
+In the module that wants to alter a command info, add a class that:

-1. In the module `drush.services.yml` declare a service pointing to this class and tag the service with the `drush.command_info_alterer` tag.
+1. The generator class namespace, relative to base namespace, should be `Drupal\<module-name>\Drush\CommandInfoAlterers` and the class file should be located under the `src/Drush/CommandInfoAlterers` directory.
+1. The filename must have a name like FooCommandInfoAlterer.php.
+The prefix `Foo` can be whatever string you want.
+The file must end in `CommandInfoAlterer.php`.
+1. The class must implement the `\Consolidation\AnnotatedCommand\CommandInfoAltererInterface`.
-1. In that class, implement the alteration logic in the `alterCommandInfo()` method.
+1. Implement the alteration logic in the `alterCommandInfo()` method.
 1. Along with the alter code, it's strongly recommended to log a debug message explaining what exactly was altered.
 This makes things easier on others who may need to debug the interaction of the alter code with other modules.
 Also it's a good practice to inject the the logger in the class constructor.

 For an example, see [WootCommandInfoAlterer](https://github.com/drush-ops/drush/blob/12.x/sut/modules/unish/woot/src/WootCommandInfoAlterer.php) provided by the testing 'woot' module.